stax76/awesome-mpv/README.md

 - [SimpleUndo-3.2](https://github.com/Eisa01/mpv-scripts#simpleundo) - Simple undo feature.
 If you accidentally seek/jump to a different time in the video, press undo [ctrl]+[z] to return to your previous time and vice-versa.
 More details in the link above.
 - [skipchapters](https://github.com/haasn/gentoo-conf/blob/xor/home/nand/.mpv/scripts/avail/skipchapters.lua) - Automatically skip chapters matching a given list of regular expressions (eg. "OP" or "Opening").
 - [skiptofade](https://gist.github.com/bossen/3cfe86a6cdd61452dbb96865128fb327) - Seeks forward until a black screen appears.
 Built to skip openings.
 Uses the lavfi blackdetect filter.
+- [skiptosilence detuur](https://github.com/detuur/mpv-scripts) - Skips to the next silence in the file.
-- [skiptosilence](https://github.com/detuur/mpv-scripts) - This script skips to the next silence in the file.
-The intended use for this is to skip until the end of an opening or ending sequence, at which point there's often a short period of silence.
+- [skiptosilence dyphire](https://github.com/dyphire/mpv-scripts/blob/main/skiptosilence.lua) - Skips to the next silence in the file.
 - [save-playlist](https://github.com/NaiveInvestigator/save-playlist) - This script saves your playlist to the working directory of the mpv process.
 - [rewindPlaylist](https://gist.github.com/bitingsock/0f22c631295273d5a53e4337c25fe161) - keybind to rewind to the end of the previous playlist entry
 - [seek-to](https://github.com/occivink/mpv-scripts#seek-tolua) - Seek to an absolute timestamp specified via keyboard input.